navcoin/NavHub/content/news/2018-11-03-humansofnavcoin-activation-competition.md

 ---
 NavCoin Core are launching a competition to help support the most popular community fund ideas.
 All you have to do is tweet your idea with the #HumansOfNavCoin hashtag to get in the draw.

-The NavCoin Community Fund softfork voting is well underway and looking likely to lock-in at the end of the next voting period, approximately 00:00 GMT Friday 9 November.
+The NavCoin Community Fund softfork voting is well underway and looking likely to lock-in at the end of the next voting period (approximately 00:00 GMT Friday 9 November 2018).
 To help showcase potential Community Fund proposals we've been running a #HumansOfNavCoin hashtag campaign on twitter.
 You can see all the great ideas the community has put forward so far by [searching the hashtag](https://twitter.com/search?q=%23HumansOfNavCoin).

 You'll find all sorts of great ideas like this one proposed by twitter user [@CryptoSmartHub](https://twitter.com/CryptoSmartHub) to launch a grass roots campaign to get NavCoin used in local markets.